 When extending the mission in 2018, the Trudeau government eased restrictions that required Canadians soldiers to stay in the western half of Ukraine, away from the fighting in the east that has left over 13,000 dead since 2014.

 Canadian troops also lead a NATO mission in another nation bordering Russia.
 Alongside 550 Canadian personnel in Latvia, Canadian naval vessels have recently patrolled in the Baltic Sea and Canadian fighter jets have been stationed in Romania.

 The amassing of NATO troops on Russia’s border is considered by many foreign policy experts and diplomats to be highly belligerent.
 It also violates a US, German and French promise to Soviet-Russian leader Mikhail Gorbachev regarding the reunification of Germany, an important Cold War divide.

-Officially, NATO operates on the idea that an attack against one member is an attack against all members.
-The government in Kiev claims Russia is backing a secessionist movement in the largely Russian speaking east of the country and illegally occupying Crimea, so adding Ukraine to NATO would put the alliance on a war footing with Russia.
+Officially, NATO operates on the idea that an attack against one member is an attack against all members (as enshrined in Article 5 of the North Atlantic Treaty).
+The government in Kyiv claims Russia is backing a secessionist movement in the largely Russian-speaking east of the country and illegally occupying Crimea—as such, granting Ukraine NATO membership would put the alliance on a war footing with Russia.

 Fortunately, there’s been pushback to McPherson’s position.
 After retweeting a Canadian Foreign Policy Institute message critiquing the NDP’s position, the party’s former foreign affairs critic Svend Robinson wrote: “[The] NDP should be calling on Canada to withdraw from this discredited Cold War NATO alliance and redirect arms expenditures into fighting real enemies of climate emergency and obscene inequality in Canada and globally.”